What is the Focal Point contract?

 - When you enter into a Focal Point contract, your grain settlement will be split into two payments.
 The reason for the split is the downside risk of creating a new position in the market.

-- Once you have delivered your grain, you will receive a payment for 70% of the deferred delivery contract value; the balance and adjustment will be paid once the Focal Point position has been exited and all grain has been delivered.
-A Focal Point position may extend past grain delivery, which will delay the second payment until the position has been closed.
+- Once you have delivered your grain, you will receive a payment for 85% of the deferred delivery contract value; the balance and adjustment will be paid once the Focal Point net adjustment amount has been determined and all grain has been delivered.
+A Focal Point contract may extend past grain delivery, which will delay the second payment until the Focal Point net adjustment amount has been determined.

 - You can track Focal Point on CargillAg.ca